-During 2017, revenues exceeded budget by approximately \$3,000 and other financing sources were equal to final budgetary estimates.
-Overall, total expenditures were approximately \$126,000 less than the final budgeted appropriations for the year ended September 30, 2017.
-This was largely due to expenditures being under budget for West Atlantic Avenue redevelopment.
-There was a decrease of approximately \$8.3 million from the original budgeted expenditures to the final amended budget for the year; attributable primarily to construction and redevelopment projects that were not started.
+During 2018, total revenues and other financing sources were approximately \$31,000 less than the final budgetary estimates.
+Overall, total expenditures were approximately \$710,000 less than the final budgeted appropriations for the year ended September 30, 2018.
+This was largely due to expenditures being under budget for Areawide and Neighborhood Plans - West Atlantic Avenue Redevelopment and Redevelopment Projects - Affordable/Workforce Housing Program.
+There was a decrease of approximately \$10.9 million from the original budgeted expenditures to the final amended budget for the year; attributable primarily to construction and redevelopment projects that were not started.